irmen/prog8/docs/source/syntaxreference.rst

 @nozp       force the variable to normal system ram, never place it into zeropage.
 @shared     means the variable is shared with some assembly code and that it cannot be optimized away if not used elsewhere.
 @split      (only valid on (u)word arrays) Makes the array to be placed in memory as 2 separate byte arrays; one with the LSBs one with the MSBs of the word values.
 Usually improves performance and code size.
+@alignword  aligns string or array variable on an even memory address
+@align64    aligns string or array variable on a 64 byte address interval (example: for C64 sprite data)
+@alignpage  aligns string or array variable on a 256 byte address interval (example: to avoid page boundaries)
 ==========  ======